sennetconsortium/search-api/README.md

-# HuBMAP Search API
+# SenNet Search API

-The HuBMAP Search API is a thin wrapper of the Elasticsearch.
+The SenNet Search API is a thin wrapper of the Elasticsearch.
 It handles data indexing and reindexing into the backend Elasticsearch.
 It also accepts the search query and passes through to the Elasticsearch with data access security check.

-The API documentation is available on SmartAPI at https://smart-api.info/ui/7aaf02b838022d564da776b03f357158
+The API documentation is available on SmartAPI at [to replace with smart API link]

 ## Working with submodule